 Now that you're familiar with the concept of nanny taxes and why they're owed (if you missed that, check out our guide to nanny taxes), let's get to work getting our accounts set up and our paperwork in place.

 As a first step, open up our Nanny Tax Setup Checklist, click "File --> Make a copy" so you can start tracking your progress.
-Full disclosure - we provide a few paid tools to help make DIY nanny taxes even easier for our members (including a payroll portal and visual guides), so there are a few sections in the checklist that will only be applicable to subscribers.
+Full disclosure - we provide a few paid tools to help make DIY nanny taxes even easier for our members (including a payroll portal and visual guides), so there are a few sections in the checklist that will only be applicable to our members.
 But I'll identify the sections we'll be working through in this post, and you'll definitely be able to work through everything we talk about using our free info.

 Let's start with getting all things nanny-related organized.
 Scroll to the "Your Nanny" section of the checklist and we'll work from there.